HeadHunter4621/HackClub-Arcade-Project/Project Ideas.md

 * Use Pi with temp & humidity sensor to run IoT server, use Arduino and little display to show data?
 	* The PI part would be fun (if Arduino Cloud supports Raspberry Pi)
 	* Getting data from some random computer (another Pi maybe?
 I'd have to buy one) to Arduino would be difficult
+* ArduPilot Autonomous Plane
+  * Very cool (I've wanted to do it for a very long time)
+  * Very expensive
+    * Flight controller alone costs >$150
+* Frontend (and backend?) update for robot scouter
+	* I have tried before and couldn't get rid of errors
+    * I don't know how to do Android code (not well at least)
+*